xxblincolnxx/bens-blog/content/posts/myfirstpost.md

 I find it fascinating how every iteration of my "self" views the "me" of 5 years ago as complete and utter "Cringe".
 I have to assume at least some of you know this feeling.
 If you haven't experienced it, go dig up your oldest social media posts or read an old journal...

 My old portfolio brings me into that "Cringe" state.
 Portfolios are pretty common projects for junior and mid-level frontend engineers.
 I built one some time before I landed my first engineering job. **[Here](https://benprothe-portfolio.netlify.app/)** it is in all its unfortunate glory.
 This is all I had until I made this site (we'll get there).
 I actually did start to update it but I kept coming face to face with the issues I'll outline.
+So I decided to go a different route this time.

 {{< rawhtml >}}
 <img align="right" src="/img/old_portfolio.png"  style="width: 400px; border-radius: .5em; margin: 10px;"/>